frankframework/frank-manual/docs/source/operator/logs.rst

 .. image:: mainMenuLogging.jpg

 Your screen should look like shown below.
 You see the version of the Frank!Framework you are using (number 1), like you do in every screen of the Frank!Console.
 You also see the instance name of your deployment (number 2).
-You have it confirmed that you are looking to the logging (number 3).
+You see confirmation that you are looking at the logging (number 3).
 All logfiles appear in the same directory on the server and the full path of this directory is shown (number 4).

 .. image:: loggingOverview.jpg